LucieFu/uselimemortar/README.md

-README.md

-This is the documentation for this lime mortar app.

-* How to run locally
-* How things are organised
-* Contributing guidelines
+This website is built using [Jekyll](https://jekyllrb.com/).
+View the live site at https://uselimemortar.com